 CFA charterholders report that review workshops were part of their preparation strategy and helped them pass.
 These review workshops pull everything together, which is critical to doing well on the exam.
 They show you slightly different perspectives for the same topic, which can help you remember solutions to questions when you’re taking the exam.

-You can also do a six-hour, live mock exam offered through CFA societies in over 120 locations worldwide or online.
-The Society mock exams include a multimedia tutorial that will take you through each question and help you understand where the answer comes from, the calculations required, and what terms they are testing you on.
+Our mock exams include a multimedia tutorial that will take you through each question and help you understand where the answer comes from, the calculations required, and what terms they are testing you on.
 This will help to fill in your knowledge gaps and give you an idea of how you should pace yourself during the actual exam.

-And if you make a mistake, you can use it to your advantage.
+If you make a mistake, you can use it to your advantage.
 You can train your brain to recognize that this is the kind of mistake that can be made.
 Then, you’re less likely to repeat it.
 Successful CFA charterholders have told us they spent the entire last month working and reworking exams and focusing on the main issues.
 “I learned from mistakes,” they say.

 For an in-depth look at what you need to do to increase your chance of passing the CFA Level I exam, view this video by clicking the image to get started.